The Top 13 Most Hydrating Foods Your Bones Crave

 While grapefruit is an excellent source of Vitamin C, Vitamin A, copper, and potassium, it’s true bone-health benefits lie in the grapefruit’s ability to slow down bone loss.13 This trait is attributed to the high levels of antioxidants present in grapefruits.

 The pink and red variety of grapefruits are loaded with the carotenoid phytonutrient, lycopene.
-As with tomatoes, and as explained in the Save Our Bones Program, lycopene stimulates the production of osteoblasts, the bone building cells of our body.
+As with tomatoes, and as explained in the Osteoporosis Reversal Program, lycopene stimulates the production of osteoblasts, the bone building cells of our body.

 If you have experienced kidney stones, grapefruits may be your best friend.
 A study published in the British Journal of Nutrition found that when women drank 1/2 to 1 liter of grapefruit juice daily, their urinary pH value and citric acid excretion increased, significantly dropping their risk of forming calcium oxalate stones.14